 Arizona Trail-Flagstaff is a 5.3-mile dog-friendly trail in Flagstaff, AZ.
 Includes leash-required policy details · medium shade.
+Elevation gain is about 463 ft.
 Looking for more options in Flagstaff dog-friendly trails or across dog-friendly trails across Arizona?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit